charludo/barely/README.md

 barely is currently released as version `1.0.0`.
 That means that while everything works and the project is feature complete (in regards to its initial vision), there are still a lot of improvements to be made.
 Some important ones are:

 - **better exception handling**.
-There are numerous ways to get an exception right now (for example: try renaming a page to a non-existant template) that really don't have to cause barely to exit.
+There are numerous ways to get an exception right now (for example: try renaming a page to a non-existent template) that really don't have to cause barely to exit.

 - **better logging** - or really, *logging*.
 Currently, instead of a proper logger, barely just sometimes calls `print()`.
 Different levels of logging and some color are desperately needed.